Nonobeam/python-recommendation-system/app/service/recommendation/README.md

 ## Overview

-This recommendation system calculates compatibility scores between brands and malls using a business-rule based scoring system (no ML vector similarity).
-All scoring is fully explainable and based on the latest mall/brand demographics contract.
+This recommendation system calculates compatibility scores between brands and malls using a rule-based scoring system (no ML vector similarity).
+All scoring is fully explainable and based on mall/brand demographics data.

+**📖 For detailed scoring framework documentation, see: [`RECOMMENDATION_SCORING_FRAMEWORK.md`](../../../RECOMMENDATION_SCORING_FRAMEWORK.md)**

 ## Architecture (Updated)